sambindas/helpachildfoundation-1/README.md

 This project is hosted on https://helpachild.bindas.co

-For Donations, use Rave Test Card below for payment:
+For Donations, use Rave Test Card for payment:
-		4751 7632 3669 9647
-		Any Expiry Date above today's date and any 3 CVV
+		4751 7632 3669 9647, Expiry Date above today's date and any 3 CVV